Free UK Google Shopping Coming In 2020

 As we face the coronavirus pandemic, digital commerce is the lifeline keeping retailers afloat, and with an uncertain future ahead Google have been looking at ways to support online businesses throughout this crisis.

-Last week, Google announced a plan to introduce free listings into the Shopping results, a measure which aims to increase the number of merchants using its shopping service.
+Earlier this year, Google announced a plan to introduce free listings into the Shopping results, a measure which aims to increase the number of merchants using its shopping service.
 The company have already rolled out the changes to the US market, and other markets (including the UK) will follow towards the end of this year.

 How will this new measure help businesses?